Student Jobs at CU Boulder

 FAQs

-If you’re a current or incoming student, you can start using Handshake about 24 hours after enrolling in classes.
-Graduates from May 2017 and later probably already have an account set up.
-If you don’t have an active account, no worries—just email career@colorado.edu with your name, graduation year and degree, and we’ll help you get started!
+If you are an incoming student, you can start using Handshake about 24 hours after enrolling in classes.
+If you are a current student and don’t have an active Handshake account, email career@colorado.edu with your name, graduation year and degree, and we’ll help you get started!

 You can apply for on-campus jobs year-round.
 Typically, more opportunities are available at the beginning of each semester.